acm-cui/website-cui2022/authors/short-papers.md

 			<li>
         Video showreels must be no more than 2 minutes long.
 The video should showcase how the demonstration will be delivered for online delegates and should highlight: the technology, its potential uses, how it will be demonstrated, and efforts made to increase engagement and interactivity.				</li>
 			<li>
-				Accessibility and inclusivity statement describing how the presentation adheres to accessibility and inclusivity requirements stipulated on the submission guidance page.
+				Accessibility and inclusivity statement, describing how you will work to ensure the presentation will be accessible to all attendees.
+Please include this in your short paper (it is excluded from the word count).
 			</li>
 		</ul>